Extinction: History of scientific understanding

-Georges Cuvier is credited with establishing the modern conception of extinction in a 1796 lecture to the French Institute, though he would spend most of his career trying to convince the wider scientific community of his theory.
-Cuvier was a well-regarded geologist, lauded for his ability to reconstruct the anatomy of an unknown species from a few fragments of bone.
+Georges Cuvier is credited with establishing the modern conception of catastrophic extinction in a 1796 lecture to the French Institute, though he would spend most of his career trying to convince the wider scientific community of his theory.
+Cuvier was a well-regarded paleontologist, lauded for his ability to reconstruct the anatomy of an unknown species from a few fragments of bone.
 His primary evidence for extinction came from mammoth skulls found near Paris.
 Cuvier recognized them as distinct from any known living species of elephant, and argued that it was highly unlikely such an enormous animal would go undiscovered.
 In 1798, he studied a fossil from the Paris Basin that was first observed by Robert de Lamanon in 1782, first hypothesizing that it belonged to a canine but then deciding that it instead belonged to an animal that was unlike living ones.
 His study paved the way to his naming of the extinct mammal genus Palaeotherium in 1804 based on the skull and additional fossil material along with another extinct contemporary mammal genus Anoplotherium.
 In both genera, he noticed that their fossils shared some similarities with other mammals like ruminants and rhinoceroses but still had distinct differences.
 In 1812, Cuvier, along with Alexandre Brongniart and Geoffroy Saint-Hilaire, mapped the strata of the Paris basin.
 They saw alternating saltwater and freshwater deposits, as well as patterns of the appearance and disappearance of fossils throughout the record.
 From these patterns, Cuvier inferred historic cycles of catastrophic flooding, extinction, and repopulation of the earth with new species.

-Cuvier's fossil evidence showed that very different life forms existed in the past than those that exist today, a fact that was accepted by most scientists.
+Cuvier's fossil evidence showed that very different life forms had existed in the past to those that exist today, a fact that was accepted by most scientists.
 The primary debate focused on whether this turnover caused by extinction was gradual or abrupt in nature.
 Cuvier understood extinction to be the result of cataclysmic events that wipe out huge numbers of species, as opposed to the gradual decline of a species over time.
+In his Essay on the Theory of the Earth (1813), Cuvier proposed that now-extinct species had been wiped out by periodic catastrophic flooding events.
 His catastrophic view of the nature of extinction garnered him many opponents in the newly emerging school of uniformitarianism.